Active vs Passive Investing

 Active Investing

 This does not necessarily mean that active investors claim to be fortune tellers.
-If any active investor tells you they predicted the Coronavirus pandemic and sold their assets before the market crashed, they are most likely lying, or possibly started the pandemic themselves!
-Through their research, active investors look to find clues that increase the probability of them making more money.
+If any active investor tells you they predicted the Coronavirus pandemic and sold their assets before the market crashed, they are likely lying or possibly started the pandemic themselves!
+Through their research, active investors look to find clues that increase their probability of making more money.
 The idea is similar to counting cards in blackjack (a ‘frowned upon’ strategy in blackjack that is controversially used by gamblers to make large profits).
 Counting cards doesn’t guarantee that you win every round, but it moves the odds of you winning in your favour rather than the dealer’s.

 What is an example of active investing?